semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ## Architecture

+### Is there a list of the platform IPs used by Semaphore?

+Yes.
+The list of the platform IPs used by Semaphore is [publicly available](https://github.com/renderedtext/snippets/blob/master/ips-S2.txt).
+You may whitelist these IPs in your firewall to allow access to all Semaphore services.

 ### Can I use my own machines to run workflows?

 Yes.
 With the Semaphore [Hybrid Plan](https://semaphoreci.com/pricing) you can add your own machines as [self-hosted agents](../using-semaphore/self-hosted).
 You can use a mix of Semaphore Cloud and your own machines for your workflows.